albhasan/modis2scidb/README.md

 <ul>
 <li>Python.</li>
 <li>SciDB.</li>
-<li>These scripts must be installed on the SciDB coordinator instance and they must be ran as a user enabled to use IQUERY</li>
+<li>These scripts must be installed on the SciDB coordinator instance and they must be ran using an user enabled to execute IQUERY.</li>
 </ul>

-Files:
+<h3>Files:</h3>
 <ul>
 <li><code>LICENSE</code> - License file.</li>
 <li><code>README.md</code> - This file.</li>